androlo/logmor/docs/tutorial.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-In this tutorial we will learn how to set up a few hypotheticals, a few rules, and then run the program to find what the different states are.
-This is the example that will be used:
+In this tutorial we will go over the basic parts of a simple program:

 ```
 // Is it morally right to steal food?

 // Hypotheticals.
-hyp BreadTheft "Person X stole some food."
+hyp FoodTheft "Person X stole some food."
 "Person X did not steal any food."
 hyp StarvingChildren "The children of person X are starving."
 "The children of person X are not starving."

 // true + true: person X stole food because his children were starving.